10 Real Estate Business Ideas You Can Start Today

 Startup costs typically go toward a website domain, camera/mic setup, editing software, and branding.

-9. Open a Niche Brokerage or Real Estate Team
+9. Start a Niche Brokerage or Real Estate Team

 Starting your own brokerage or real estate team gives you control over your business model, brand, and client base.
 Niches can help you stand out in a crowded market.